al6x/nim/criticism.md

 code, for example for Table and OrderedTable, lots of functions are duplicated.

 Still surprises me after 2 years and more than 10k lines of code.
 What's worse, Nim community thing it's ok to have such overcomplicated language.

+App structure (Keep) is too complicated.
+Very hard to model dependencies between different modules, much harder compared to Ruby duck typing or TypeScript/Kotlin interfaces.
+You can't express app structure with basic Nim elements, and need to use advanced things, and it's get much harder than say in ruby when all procs are polymorphic.

+Basically, I'm less productive with Nim than with Ruby, TypeScript or Kotlin, it takes longer to build Apps, and I have more bugs, and it's harder to support.
+It's just not worth it.
+Nim is good for simple, linear code structures, like data processing scripts, not good for complicated logic like UI App.
+I can build Products with Ruby, TypeScript and Kotlin faster and easier.